-The 723PLUS control provides two separate serial interfaces.
-Servlink is available on port J2 for RS-232 or RS-422 communications.
-An industry-standard Modbus is available on port J3 for RS-232, RS-422, or RS-485 communications in both ASCII and RTU protocols.
+The 723PLUS control provides two separate serial interfaces for RS-232, RS-422, or RS-485 communications.
+An industry-standard Modbus is available for both ASCII and RTU protocols.

-The 723PLUS control communicates, using the LonTalk® protocol, with optional LINKnet modules.
-LINKnet modules can be added to provide additional I/O for monitoring and control.
+The 723PLUS control communicates, using the LonTalk® protocol, with optional LinkNet modules.
+LinkNet modules can be added to provide additional I/O for monitoring and control.
 These modules are self-binding to the 723PLUS control.
-The LINKnet Nodes include J-Type Thermocouple, RTD, Analog Input, Analog Output, Discrete Input, and Discrete Output modules.
+The LinkNet Nodes include J-Type Thermocouple, RTD, Analog Input, Analog Output, Discrete Input, and Discrete Output modules.